Navigating Junior Year

 - With fewer core courses in their schedule, students gain in-depth study in their major through upper division classes.
 These challenging courses foster critical thinking skills that enable students to apply classroom theory to real-world situations.
 In addition, they develop the confidence to express their views, even if they conflict with textbooks, professors and peers.

 - Peer support within one's academic major further develops as students spend more time together in the classroom and through co-curricular activities.
-This support is invaluable and assists students in gaining team-oriented skills.

 - Faculty-student mentoring becomes increasingly important as juniors seek out-of-classroom learning opportunities and advice regarding post-graduation.